noudess/docs-main/Lua-Corpse.md

-Lua_Corpse is a class exported to Lua that represent the Corpse object from EQEmu.
-All Lua_Corpse are also [Lua_Mob](Lua-Mob).
+Corpse is a class exported to Lua that represent the Corpse object from EQEmu.
+All Corpse are also [Mob](Lua-Mob).

 [Return to the Lua API](Lua-API)